Monday, 23 December 2024

 Mozilla ends its partnership with Onerep after revelations about the CEO's data broker connections, reaffirming user privacy..

-In a move that underscores its commitment to user privacy, Mozilla has decided to end its with Onerep.
+In a move that underscores its commitment to user privacy, Mozilla has decided to end its partnership with Onerep.
 This decision was propelled by revelations about the company’s CEO’s involvement with a data brokerage.
-Initially uncovered by Krebs on Security, this development highlights the complexities of navigating privacy assurances in the digital age.
+Initially uncovered by Krebs on Security, this highlights the complexities of navigating privacy assurances in the digital age.
 Here’s what you need to know about this significant shift and its implications for users.

 A partnership under scrutiny

 In February, Mozilla took a bold step towards enhancing user privacy by integrating Onerep’s data removal service into its Monitor Plus subscription, priced at US$8.99 monthly.
-This service promised users an effective tool to locate and request the removal of their personal information across many websites, a process facilitated through Mozilla’s collaboration with Onerep.
+This service promised users an effective tool to locate and request the removal of their personal information across many websites, a process facilitated through Mozilla’s with Onerep.

 However, the partnership faced immediate scrutiny after an in-depth investigation by Krebs on Security revealed that Dimitri Shelest, the CEO of Onerep, had founded numerous people-search websites over the years.
 Adding to the controversy, Shelest acknowledged retaining an ownership stake in Nuwber, a platform enabling people to search via name, phone number, address, or email.
 However, he assured me there was no information sharing between Nuwber and Onerep.